PREAMBLE / LWV POSITION

 6. We see no regulatory positions for protecting land use from pipelines and disposal wells, or for preventing and rectifying environmental damage from spills or line ruptures.

+In reading the City's proposed standards for disposal pipelines, we see no protection for land owners who do not want them, or any City or driller accountabilities for subsequent damage.
 7. We see no city or state studies or regulation concerning potential earthquake or fault line hazards.
 We hear only that these concerns must be studied and addressed from state or federal levels.

 Fort Worth lies near the Ouachita/Balcones Fault line and intersection of the Trinity Aquifer, as shown on USGS maps.
 Who has the responsibility of determining that we are not at risk; as, for example, the Oklahoma 5.6 quake of last November 5th, near Oklahoma City?
 While waiting for state or federal responses, who assesses our risk and liability?